 Purchasing and purchased product– this section contains many additional requirements in regards to supplier control.

 Production and Service Provision– This topic has the largest amount of change in AS9100.
-The reason is because this is the biggest difference from one industry to the other.
+The reason is that this is the biggest difference from one industry to the other.
 The changes include production processes, as well as required controls on production equipment and support after delivery.

 Non-conforming Process– AS9100 has more specific requirements on how to handle non-conformances and how to take action on processes and products, including what corrective actions need to take place if a nonconformance is found.